P and P Precision Designs - foam laminating and butt welding machines

 TABLE 2.1 : Traversing Blade Butt Welder Conditions for EV & VA based products

-Materials with ‘Stike-through’ (LD24LC) have not been tested for Buttwelding as they were deemed unsuitable for producing reels.
+Materials with ‘strike-through’ (LD24LC) have not been tested for butt welding as they were deemed unsuitable for producing reels.

 Product Grade